Review of The Martian by author Andy Weir

-This book is smart, intense, optimistic, and laugh out loud funny.
+The Martian book (and movie) is smart, intense, optimistic, and laugh out loud funny.
 Let’s work backwards through that short list.
 The character that we focus on throughout the whole book has a very intoxicating sense of humor that makes its way all the way from one planet to another.
 More than once I found myself actually laughing at his sarcasm and wit.

 Now the optimism part.
-Mark is a very optimistic person and manages to maintain a largely positive outlook.
+Mark is a naturally optimistic person and manages to maintain a largely positive outlook in an extremely dire situation.
 But it’s not just his character that is painted ideally.
 The whole world works together to get him rescued in ways that I am sad to say are the least realistic parts of this book.
 Yes, sometimes the science is also performed in a best case scenario vacuum but it’s the politics that are far less likely.

-The author understands that this is not a realistic book and the self awareness helps make it more tongue in cheek than saccharine.
-It’s simply a good exciting read with a happy ending and everyone needs those now and then.
+The author understands that this is not a realistic book and that self awareness helps make it more tongue in cheek than saccharine.
+It’s simply a good, exciting read with a happy ending and everyone needs those now and then.

 Lastly, this book is smart.
-I honestly don’t read a lot of science fiction because all too often they actually mean fantasy.
-They take place in a future that is so far removed that science has just invented magic and all technology is a wand.
+I honestly hesitate to read a lot of science fiction because all too often they actually mean fantasy.
+These novels take place in a future that is so far removed that science has just invented magic and all technology is a wand.
 That’s not what I’m looking for in a science fiction book.
 Especially because physics should still apply in the future.

-Children everywhere should read this book and develop that spark of wanting to learn more.
+Children and teens everywhere should read this book and develop that spark of wanting to learn more.
 I can’t wait to buy a copy for my nephew when he’s old enough to read!

 5/5 Home Planets 🌎🌎🌎🌎🌎